-Narration is telling a story from a certain viewpoint, and there is usually a reason for the telling.
-All narrative essays will have characters, setting, climax, and most importantly, a plot.
-The plot is the focus of the story and is usually revealed chronologically, but there are sometimes flash forwards and flash backs.
+Narrative writing means you’re telling a story from a certain viewpoint, and there is usually a reason for the telling.
+All narrative essays have characters, setting, a climax, and most importantly, a plot.

-"Looking back on a childhood filled with events and memories, I find it rather difficult to pick on that leaves me with the fabled "warm and fuzzy feelings."
-As the daughter of an Air Force Major, I had the pleasure of traveling across America in many moving trips.
-I have visited the monstrous trees of the Sequoia National Forest, stood on the edge of the Grande Canyon and have jumped on the beds at Caesar's Palace in Lake Tahoe."
+"Looking back on a childhood filled with events and memories, I find it rather difficult to pick one that leaves me with the fabled 'warm and fuzzy feelings.'
+As the daughter of an Air Force major, I had the pleasure of traveling across America in many moving trips.
+I have visited the monstrous trees of the Sequoia National Forest, stood on the edge of the Grand Canyon and have jumped on the beds at Caesar's Palace in Lake Tahoe."

 "Looking for houses was supposed to be a fun and exciting process.
 Unfortunately, none of the ones that we saw seemed to match the specifications that we had established.
 They were too small, too impersonal, too close to the neighbors.
 After days of finding nothing even close, we began to wonder: was there really a perfect house out there for us?"